Nawrasrq/net-speed-monitor/README.md

 ```

 ## Logging
-Logs will be generated and stored in the logs folder
+Logs will be generated and stored in the logs folder.
+ - Each time the scheduler is run the log file will be overwritten